Xomics/ACTIONdemonstrator_preprocessing/README.md

 # Data preparation workflow

-This workflow converts the original data of ACTION-NTR and CURIUM into standardized formats, through which they can be used as input for the main workflow.
+This workflow converts the original data of ACTION-NTR and CURIUM that was uploaded to the Digital Research Environment (DRE) into standardized formats, through which they can be used as input for the [main workflow](https://github.com/Xomics/ACTIONdemonstrator_workflow).

 # Pipeline summary